-Emma Llansó is the Director of CDT’s Free Expression Project, which works to promote law and policy that support Internet users’ free expression rights in the United States and around the world.
-Her work spans many subjects, including human trafficking, privacy and online reputation issues, counter-terrorism and “radicalizing” content, disinformation, and online harassment.
-Emma leads CDT’s legislative advocacy and amicus activity around freedom of expression in the U.S. and the E.U.
-This work focuses on protecting fundamental rights to freedom of expression and preserving strong intermediary liability protections.
+Emma Llansó is the Director of CDT’s Free Expression Project, where she works to promote law and policy that support Internet users’ free expression rights in the United States, Europe, and around the world.
+Emma’s work spans many subjects, including human trafficking, privacy and online harassment, terrorist propaganda, and disinformation.
+She has a particular focus on the capabilities and limitations of automation, including machine learning techniques, in content moderation and analysis of online speech.